bongaquino/k8s-secupi-gateway/infra-aws/codepipeline/staging/README.md

 After applying the Terraform configuration:

 1. Go to the AWS Console → Developer Tools → Settings → Connections
-2. Find the connection created by Terraform (name: `koneksi-staging-github-connection`)
+2. Find the connection created by Terraform (name: `bongaquino-staging-github-connection`)
 3. Click "Pending" and then "Connect"
 4. Choose "GitHub" and click "Connect to GitHub"
 5. Authorize AWS to access your GitHub account